grafana/k6-docs/grafana-cloud/docs/sources/cloud-scripting-extras/cloud-tags.md

 ---
 title: Cloud tags
 description: Cloud execution has a extra tags to filter for load zones and instance ids
+weight: 303
 ---

 # Cloud tags

-[Tags](/using-k6/tags-and-groups) provide great flexibility to filter test results.
+[Tags](https://k6.io/using-k6/tags-and-groups) provide great flexibility to filter test results.

 When a test runs in k6 Cloud, k6 adds two tags to all metrics: